USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixB_emissions_control.md

 setenv EMISSCTRL_NML ${BLD}/EmissCtrl.nml
 ```

+If the user does not provide an Emission Control File or the path to the file in the RunScript is incorrect, then the model will abort and indicate the error.
+If the user would like all emissions set to 0, it is recommended that they use the syntax outlined here and in the DESID tutorial to do so.

 The Detailed Emissions Scaling, Isolation and Diagnostics (DESID) module included with CMAQv5.3 provides comprehensive customization and transparency of emissions manipulation to the user.
-The customization of emissions is accomplished via the Emission Control Namelist, which contains four sections of variables that modify the behavior of the emissions module.
-These include ***General Specs***, ***Emission Scaling Rules***, ***Size Distributions***, and ***Regions Registry***
+The customization of emissions is accomplished via the Emission Control Namelist, which contains sections of variables that modify the behavior of the emissions module.
+These include ***Emission Scaling Rules***, ***Size Distributions***, and ***Regions Registry***.

-## B.2 General Specs
-These variables modify or constrain the effects of other sections of the namelist.
-The "Guard_XXX" options allow the user to protect specific streams from being modified by scaling rules (explained in section B.3) with the "ALL" keyword in the stream field.
-For example, the "Guard_BiogenicVOC" option instructs the model not to scale biogenic VOC emissions from the online BEIS module, even if a rule indicates that "ALL" streams are to be scaled.
-The other "Guard_XXX" options achieve the same effect for other online emissions sources like wind-blown dust, sea spray, marine gas, and lightning NO.

-## B.3 Emission Scaling Rules
+## B.2 Emission Scaling Rules
 With the rules present in this section, the user is able to exert sophisticated, precise control over the scaling applied to emissions from specific streams, in specific geographic areas, and/or for specific compounds.
 The set of rules used by CMAQ to interpret emissions shall be provided in one array called EM_NML.
 It is necessary that every field (i.e. column) be populated for every rule.
 The fields are given and defined here and in the comment section of the Emission Control Namelist:
 ```
 !
 Region      | Stream Label  |Emission | CMAQ-        |Phase/|Scale |Basis |Op